Study Group on Common Standards for Standardization in Local Government Information Systems (2nd)

 Member

-- [Chairman] Masahiko Shoji (Professor, Faculty of Sociology, Musashi University)
+- Chair: Masahiko Shoji (Professor, Faculty of Sociology, Musashi University)

-- Yoshiro Kakizaki (Associate Professor, Department of Information and Communications, School of Information and Communications, Tokai
+- Toshiro Kakizaki (Associate Professor, Department of Information and Communications Science, School of Information and Communications Science

 - FUJIMURA Akiko (Senior Researcher, NTT Social Information Research Institute)

-- Mikihito Yoshioka (Director of Digital Strategy Department, Planning and Coordination Bureau, Kobe City)
+- Mikihito Yoshioka (Head of Digital Strategy Department, Planning and Coordination Bureau, Kobe City)

-- Kiyoshi Takigami (Deputy Manager, Digital Strategies Division, Planning and Finance Department, Tomioka City)
+- Kiyoshi Takigami (Deputy Manager, Digital Strategy Division, Planning and Finance Department, Tomioka City)

-- Rie Saito (Section Head, ICT Promotion Office, Strategy and Finance Department, Fukaya City) [Attended by a representative]
+- Rie Saito (Section Chief, ICT Promotion Office, Planning and Finance Department, Fukaya City) [Attended by a representative]

-- Akio YOSHIDA (Director of Planning and Promotion Division, Kyoto Prefectural Association of Towns and
+- Akio Yoshida (Director of the Planning and Promotion Division, Kyoto Association of Towns and

-- Akihira Yoshimoto (General Manager in charge of Planning Department, National Association for Promotion of Informatization)
+- Akihei Yoshimoto (General Manager of Planning Department, Association for Promotion of Public Local Information and Communication)

 Associate member